X

 The Five Unbreakable Rules of In-Store Signage

 To be effective, your signs need to be visible.
-The first 10 to 20 feet into a physical store is known as the “decompression zone,” where a shopper can catch her breath and orient herself to the space.
-One of the first things customers do in this area is to look up – above the light fixtures – for in-store signage that provides navigational cues.
+The first 10 to 20 feet into a physical store is known as the “decompression zone,” where a shopper can catch their breath and orient themselves to the space.
+One of the first things customers do in this area is to look up, above the light fixtures, for in-store signage that provides navigational cues.
 These signs should be well lit, not placed in shadow or blocked by architectural features.

-Regardless of where she is in the store, the shopper’s primary field of vision is generally 45 degrees up or down from eye level to a distance of about five feet.
+Regardless of where the shopper is in the store, their primary field of vision is generally 45 degrees up or down from eye level to a distance of about five feet.
 Shelf signage placed less than two feet from the floor can be difficult, if not impossible, to read.

 Color plays a large role in the creation of the shopper’s experience, from setting the mood to assisting with in-store navigation and wayfinding.